samukallio/retro-z80/hardware/README.md

 The system has two 74HC574 octal D flip-flops (DFFs) acting as controller input ports.
 These are mapped to I/O ports `8*N` and `8*N+1` by feeding address lines A0, A1 and A2 to another 74HC138 3-to-8 line decoder.
 This decoder controls the output enable (`/OE`) pins of the DFFs.
 The decoder is enabled when the CPU asserts both the `/IORQ` and `/RD` lines.
 There are currently no other I/O ports, and no I/O ports that can be output to.

+### Interrupts

+The `/NMI` input of the CPU is connected directly to the `/BLANK` output of the video timing circuit.
+This provides a non-maskable interrupt at the start of the vertical blanking interval of each frame.
+This is useful to synchronize CPU accesses to the VRAM so that all rendering happens during the vertical blanking interval.
+Maskable interrups are currently unused, and the `/IRQ` input of the CPU is tied high.

 ## Video Timing

 ### Keeping track of the raster position